libbyboydvincent-stack/monkey_manual/README.md

 Supporting someone with ADHD through a low moment is hard when:

 - Their self-awareness isn't always great in the moment
-- You don't know if they're tired, hungry, overwhelmed, or something else
+- You don't know if it's physiological (they're tired, hungry, hormonal), or something else
 - Your instincts (teasing, logic, problem-solving) consistently backfire
-- You get stressed not knowing what to do, which makes things worse
+- You get stressed not knowing what to do, so you hide in the basement playing Vermintide 2 which makes things worse

-This guide turns an ambiguous emotional situation into a structured diagnostic process — which is both more accessible for neurodivergent supporters and more useful than generic advice like "just be there for her."
+This guide turns an ambiguous emotional situation into a structured diagnostic process.
+One both more accessible for neurodivergent supporters and more useful than generic advice like "just be there for her."

 ---